jurisv/extdirect.examples/server/mongodb/README.md

     * Folder 'direct' contains all Direct classes
     * Folder 'uploads' is required if you have intentions of uploading any files via the server.
     * server-config.json - config variables for the server
+    * direct-config.json - config variables for the direct connector
     * db-config.json - config variables for the database
-    * db-config.json - config variables for MySQL server
     * server.js - Main server file
-    * server-db.js - Database part implementation.
+    * server-db.js - Database helper to handle connection.
 If you want to implement different type of database, make any changes to this file
-    * data.sql - initial dataset
+    * todoitem.json - initial dataset

 ###MongoDb quickstart